Overall Record: 754-386 (37th year)

 The 2006-07 Belmont Bruins finished with a 23-10 mark.
 The Bruins were ranked 25th in the final Mid Major poll on CollegeInsider.com.
 During the season, Byrd was also honored by CollegeInsider.com with a 'Coach of the Week' award.

-Moreover, Hedgepeth joined Andy Wicke (‘09) as Belmont student-athletes honored as one of 10 finalists for the prestigious Lowe's Senior CLASS Award.
-Wicke and Hare received coveted NCAA Postgraduate Scholarships following their playing careers.
+Captain Jeff Laidig represented Belmont at the 2016 Final Four in Houston as part of the Allstate NABC Good Works Team, the fourth time a Belmont student-athletes has been honored at college basketball's signature weekend.
+Bradds, 2015 captain Reece Chamberlain, Mick Hedgepeth ('12), and Andy Wicke (‘09) have been Belmont student-athletes honored as one of 10 finalists for the prestigious Senior CLASS Award.
+Wicke and Justin Hare received coveted NCAA Postgraduate Scholarships following their playing careers.
 And Mann was honored at the 2013 Final Four as part of the inaugural Allstate NABC Good Works Team.

-Belmont University received the prestigious Atlantic Sun Conference Academic Trophy nine of 11 years in the league.
-Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while the program's three top scorers (Wes Burtner, Justin Hare and Adam Mark) became Academic All-Americans.
+Belmont University has received the prestigious conference Academic Trophy 14 of the last 16 years.
+Seven Atlantic Sun Male Student-Athletes of the Year were Belmont Basketball players, while four of the program's top five scorers (Evan Bradds, Wes Burtner, Justin Hare and Adam Mark) became Academic All-Americans.
 Bruin standout Wes Burtner landed CollegeInsider.com's NCAA Student-Athlete of the Year award in 1998.

 Byrd led the Bruins to its first dream campaign in 2005-06 - surely one of the most memorable seasons in school history.
 With a 15-5 mark during Atlantic Sun Conference play, Belmont earned its first regular season championship in team history.
 But the landmark achievements were merely beginning for Byrd and his team.
 Victories over Campbell, Stetson, and rival Lipscomb in Johnson City earned Belmont its first Atlantic Sun Conference Tournament title and a berth in the NCAA Tournament.
 The Bruins received a 15 seed in the Oakland regional, where they played Pac-10 Champion and eventual National Runner-up UCLA.